Algoa-Gamtoos Block (50% interest)

 Although a number of play concepts have been tested by the historical wells, only one was drilled within the last 25 years and none were located using 3D seismic.
 These wells have nevertheless been instrumental in the new work and a revised understanding of both the basin geology and also the untested play potential now being defined within the grabens.
 As a result, five new undrilled leads have been identified, mostly on the existing 2D data, targeting the new play potential.
 To date, none of the ‘bright’ amplitude events mapped in either the Algoa or Gamtoos Basins have been tested by the historical wells and the existing seismic coverage is too poor or sparse, particularly in the Gamtoos Basin, for full interpretation.
 This is why the Operator is now seeking new 3D data.

-An initial (unaudited) resource potential estimate, prepared to the SPE resource classification standard by the Operator, for the five primary new prospects/leads is summarised on an unrisked basis in the table below.
+The updated (unaudited) prospective resources estimate, prepared to the SPE resource classification standard by the Operator for the five primary new prospects/leads identified during that process, is summarised on an unrisked volumetric basis in the table below.

 |Roan||Gamtoos||Syn-Rift Basin Floor Strat trap||119|